devlemire/react-day-1/README.md

 ### Summary

-In this step we need to create a list of products on the state of our App component.
-Each product should be represented by an object with an image url, title, price, and description property.
+In this step we are given a list of products on the state of our App component.
+Each product is represented by an object with an id, image url, title, price, and description property.
 Our App.js should have two sides: on the left we will display the list of products.
 On the right will be the cart.
 A user should have the ability to add an item from the products list to the cart by clicking a button.
 If an item is clicked multiple times, we can add duplicates of that item to the cart.

+### Instructions

+* Open `src/App.js`.
+* create two divs in the return statement of App's render method.
+The first will hold the products list, the other will hold the cart list.
+* Create an h1 for each of these divs, to label them as Products and Cart respectively.
+* In the products div, map over the products array on state and return a div with and image, h4, and p tags to represent the data for the specific product.
+There should also be an Add to Cart button.
+* Write a method on the App component called `handleAddToCart`.
+This will take one parameter, an object, which it will add to the cart array on state.

 ## Step 2